immutant/immutant.org/tutorials/wildfly.md

 ---

-One of [the primary goals for The Deuce](/news/2014/04/02/the-deuce/) was the removal of the old, stanky-ass AS7 fork we lugged around in Immutant 1.x.
+One of [the primary goals for The Deuce](/news/2014/04/02/the-deuce/) was the removal of the ancient AS7 fork we lugged around in Immutant 1.x.
 This eliminates the need to install and deploy your apps into a "container" to use the Immutant libraries.